 “Look!” exclaimed Sophie.
 “They’re right over in that corner!”
 I stared at where she was pointing as I watched both of the guys dueling masked figures.
-They both had obviously fixed their hands, but both boys had cuts on their left sides from the razor-sharp glass.
-Before we could help them out, the death eaters were stunned and lying on the floor unconscious.
-We ran over to them and Sophie hurtled herself into Cole’s arms and snogged the life out of him, though it looked painful, as she was hugging his wounded side.
+They both had obviously fixed their hands, but both boys had cuts on their faces and arms from the razor-sharp glass.
+Before we could help them out, the Death Eaters were stunned and lying on the floor unconscious.
+We ran over to them and Sophie hurtled herself into Cole’s arms and snogged the life out of him, though it looked painful, as she was hugging his glass ridden body.

 Al and I looked from each other to the couple and cleared out throats, trying to capture their attention.

 “Ahem,” Al tried.
 “Ahem.
 Is now really the time?”
 They stopped snogged, but their hands were still intertwined.

 “I’m not,” Cole replied with a huge grin on his face.
 I rolled my eyes while Al took charge of the situation.

 “Okay, we need to clear the Death Eaters out of the pub.
 Once they’re gone, I want you two,” he directed, pointing to Cole and Sophie. “—to direct everyone to Honeydukes.
 Get them down the secret passage.”
 He turned and talked specifically to Cole.
 “You remember where it is, yeah?”
 Cole nodded and the two of them ran into the battle after healing Cole’s cuts.

 When Al was done, I flung my arms around him, but I stopped when I saw him wince.

 “Sorry,” I apologized.
 “Episky.”
 His cuts closed up, but I could still see the blood on his shirt.
 Seeing this, I hugged him again and he held me close for the moment.